 The Germans love quark!
 Quark is so popular in Germany that it accounts for almost half of that country’s total cheese production.
 The word means “curds” and it is a cow’s milk cheese, almost identical to Fromage Blanc, but is whipped before packaging and has a slightly higher fat content.
 Quark can be eaten like yogurt, blended with fruit or jam.
 It is also a common ingredient used in filled pastries, savory and sweet sauces, spreads, souffles and cheesecakes.
 It is the best snack and tastes delicious.
 Unfortunately it has not found the way into the American supermarkets.
 But I can assure you it is super easy to make.

-I found a quark/yoghurt maker machine online that is very convenient.
-I love these quark or yoghurt making machines.
-You fill in the milk or for quark buttermilk and in some hours the quark or yoghurt is done.
+We found a quark/yogurt maker machine online that is very convenient.
+We love these quark or yogurt making machines.
+You fill in the milk or for quark buttermilk and in some hours the quark or yogurt is done.

 Your utensils need to be very clean; unwanted bacteria can mess up the process.
 You can sterilize all utensils with boiling water before starting with the preparation.